nclud/verbatim-craft/README.md

 5 - Include `{{ craft.verbatim.verbatim }}` in any template you want to use Verbatim.

 ##Settings
 Verbatim comes with the settings listed below.
-All settings can be easily adjusted in the plugin settings from the Craft control panel. (http://www.yoursite.com/admin/settings/plugins/verbatim)
+All of these settings, and a few more, can be easily adjusted in the plugin settings from the Craft control panel. (http://www.yoursite.com/admin/settings/plugins/verbatim)

 ###Search Container
 **default:** 'body'